Ulviyya-Ismayilzada/SPSS_modeler_project/README.md

 The data provides information about subscribers.
-Our objective  is to identify subscribers with  probabilities of nonpayment in 30,60 and 90 days respectively.
+Our objective  was to identify subscribers with  probabilities of nonpayment in 30,60 and 90 days respectively.
+Using IBM SPSS Modeler two different: statistical and artifical intelligence algorithms tasks were  achived by using: Business Understanding, Data Understanding,Data Manipulation,Visualization, Summary Analytics, Modeling,Model Evaluatiob abd Deployment